-Are you a Lady, and you have a blood group with a negative sign beside it, that is, if your blood group is either of A-, B-, AB-, or O-?.
-A lady with this blood group can be having repeated miscarriages and she would not even know what is responsible for it.
+Are you a Lady, and you have a blood group with a negative sign beside it, that is, if your blood group is either A-, B-, AB-, or O-?.
+A lady with this blood group can be having repeated miscarriages, and she would not even know what is responsible for it.
 She might continue to blame different spiritual causes for it.

-This is because getting pregnant for a man whose blood is Rh-positive could mean problems for you and your baby in your future pregnancies.
+This is because getting pregnant for a man whose blood is Rh-positive could mean problems for you and your baby in future pregnancies.
 This condition is what is known as Rhesus Incompatibility.
 Click here to read more about Rhesus Incompatibility.

 How does this happen?